neerajkumar161/hotel-reservations-nestjs/README.md

  - JWT_SECRET=<Your JWT Secret>

 ## Documentation
-To check complete documentation of the GraphQL endpoints visit [API Reference](https://hotel-reservations-nestjs.vercel.app/api-reference)
+To check complete documentation of the GraphQL endpoints visit [API Reference](https://hotel-reservations-nestjs.vercel.app/api-reference) or use
+- `/api-reference` endpoint for Documentation of Project
+- `/graphql-root` for graphQL inspection

 ## Test Example
 To get all reservations of the user, you need to follow these steps